top of page

 Unsplash

-So when making The Mister yet another mug of hot chocolate during the recent cold season, I decided to make one for myself as well, dipping into his stash of hot chocolate sachets.
-And when it comes to hot chocolate, The Mister is the complete opposite to me - very old-school with a preference for the kind of hot chocolate of my childhppd years.
+So when making The Mister yet another mug of hot chocolate during the recent cold season, I decided to make one for myself as well, dipping into his stash of Swiss Miss (his fave brand) hot chocolate sachets.
+And when it comes to hot chocolate, The Mister is the complete opposite to me - very old-school with a preference for the kind of hot chocolate of my childhood years.
 No frills, no fuss.
-Well OK, maybe a bit of whipped cream!
+Just down-to-earth chocolatey goodness.
+Well OK, he'll never say no to a bit of whipped cream - but that's it!
 As I waited for the kettle to boil, I was skeptical but felt compelled to try it.
 Would it taste the same as hot chocolates of yesteryear???

 The Hot Chocolate Brands We Loved